MbinOrg/mbin/docs/02-admin/01-installation/bare_metal.md

 :::note

-we assumes you already installed all the prerequisites packages from the "System prerequisites" chapter.
+This assumes you already installed all the prerequisites packages from the "System prerequisites" chapter.

 :::